 - Adapt the World Cancer Day poster, by adding your organisation’s logo before you disseminate it.
 Design files are available upon request.

 - The four World Cancer Day Fact sheets have been created to dispel common global myths and misconceptions about cancer.
-Disseminate or adapt them for use amongst your network (French, Spanish and more languages coming soon!).
+Disseminate or adapt them for use amongst your network (French, Spanish and more languages available).

 - The four World Cancer Day Evidence sheets have been put together to provide additional supporting information to the fact sheets.
-These are perfect to encourage further reading and information sharing on the key topics and messages of the campaign (French, Spanish and more languages coming soon!)
+These are perfect to encourage further reading and information sharing on the key topics and messages of the campaign (available in English, French and Spanish and other languages!)

 LEVEL 3 - SUPER ENGAGED